 3. Yellowstone National Park, Wyoming

 Along with the other National Parks around the United States, Yellowstone National Park is a great getaway because it’s absolutely packed with things to do, you can camp in the park or nearby, and it’s pretty spectacular year round.
+Try this 3-day itinerary to get your planning started.

 Activities in Yellowstone range from walking nature paths, hiking the various trails, watching the Old Faithful geyser erupt, keeping an eye out for wildlife, and just generally being one with nature.